ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 ```

 #### Activity 3
-**To uncompress the file `SRR14141431.tar.gz`, employ the `grep` command to extract all the lines containing fasta headers and store them in a text file.
+**First, we need to uncompress the file `SRR14141431.tar.gz`.
+Then employ the `grep` command to extract all the lines containing fasta headers and store them in a text file.
 Then, utilise `sed` to prepend your name to the beginning of each line and save the modified output to a different file.
 Finally, open the file in a text editor or utilise commands like `head`, `tail`, or `less` to confirm that your changes were successfully applied.**

 ##### Cheat sheet: